dr-guangtou/daily_astroph/astroph-1807.md

 #### [Lyα emitters in a cosmological volume I: the impact of radiative transfer](https://arxiv.org/abs/1807.00006)
+    * Here we develop a physically-motivated scheme to predict LAEs in cosmological simulations.
+The escape of Lyα photons is computed using a Monte Carlo radiative transfer code which outputs a Lyα escape fraction.
+    * The Lyα photons escape through an outflowing neutral gas medium, implemented assuming different geometries.
+    * Our full models populate LAEs in less massive haloes than what is obtained with abundance matching.

 #### [Constraining the Stellar Mass Function from the Deficiency of Tidal Disruption Flares in the Nuclei of Massive Galaxies](https://arxiv.org/abs/1807.00029)
+    * The rate of tidal disruption flares (TDFs) per mass of the disrupting black hole encodes information on the present-day mass function (PDMF) of stars in the clusters surrounding super massive black holes.
+    * 用TDF rate对SMBH质量的依赖看星团的PDMF，对黑洞自旋只有很小的依赖
+    * We show that existing data can marginally constrain the minimum and maximum masses of stars in the cluster, and the high- mass end of the PDMF slope, as well as the overall TDF rate.

 #### [A new powerful and highly variable disk wind in an AGN-star forming galaxy, the case of MCG-03-58-007](https://arxiv.org/abs/1807.00548)
+    * Discovery of a new candidate for a fast disk wind, in the nearby Seyfert 2 galaxy MCG-03-58-007
+    * two deep absorption troughs at E = 7.4 ± 0.1 keV and E = 8.5 ± 0.2 keV. 对应蓝移的Fe XXVI线，可以用告诉，高度电离，高柱密度的outflow absorber解释
+    * The presence of the lower velocity component of the disk wind is independently confirmed by the analysis of a follow-up XMM-Newton & NuSTAR observation

 #### [Polarimetric and spectroscopic study of radio-quiet weak emission line quasars](https://arxiv.org/abs/1807.00630)
+    * A small subset of optically selected radio-quiet quasars showing weak or no emission lines may turn out to be the elusive radio-quiet BL Lac objects, or simply be radio- quiet QSOs with a still-forming/shielded broad line region (BLR) --> 如果是BL Lac，应该有很高的偏振

 ----